Rangers vs. Cardinals Player Props Betting Odds

-Player props are listed for Marcus Semien and Paul Goldschmidt, among others, when the Texas Rangers host the St. Louis Cardinals at Globe Life Field on Tuesday at 8:05 PM ET.
+Player prop betting options for Marcus Semien, Paul Goldschmidt and others are available in the Texas Rangers-St. Louis Cardinals matchup at Globe Life Field on Wednesday, starting at 8:05 PM ET.

 Bet on this matchup or its props with DraftKings!